Historians: Read Asset Metadata

 - Optimally, the duration of the query should be approximately a few seconds.

-- Scale resources/queries as needed: Determine if resources need to be scaled because it might not be possible to obtain all desired points or tags with one query.
+- Scale resources/queries as needed: Determine if resources need to be scaled because it might not be possible to obtain all desired metadata with one query.

 - Assess connection impact: Understand how the new Connection Input impacts other Inputs sharing the same Connection.